-lattice(PI)
+lattice(Pred)

-PI must be the predicate indicator of a predicate with arity 3.
+Pred denotes a predicate with arity 3.
+It may be specified as an predicate indicator (Name/3), plain predicate name (Name) or a head term $Name(,)$.
 On each answer, PI is called with three arguments: the current aggregated answer and the new answer are inputs.
 The last argument must be unified with a term that represents the new aggregated answer.
-In SWI-Prolog the arity (3) may be omitted.
-See the example above.